 Sculpture

-From 1990 until 2005 I was primarily a sculptor.
-Working in plaster, ceramic, wax, bronze and stainless steel, my early work was figurative.
-My sculptures were in an exhibition at Pangolin Gallery in London in July 2022.
+Between 1990 and 2005, I was primarily a sculptor working with materials such as plaster, ceramic, wax, bronze, and stainless steel.
+My early sculptures were figurative, and I was in a group tribute exhibition to the master castor Ken Cook who recently passed, at Pangolin Gallery in London in July 2022.

 White Cliffs of Dover Wildflowers